hkucsplearn/peer-learning/README.md

 `sudo yarn run dev`

-# Run the server
+# Run the server in production mode

 `sudo yarn start`

 (pm2 is used as process manager, see http://pm2.keymetrics.io/)

-# Stop the server
+# Stop the server from production mode

 `sudo yarn stop`